olpeh/olpeh.github.io/_posts/2019-02-19-how-i-made-my-blog-blazing-fast.md

 [![4 times 100 in the lighthouse audit.]({{ "/images/08-blazing-fast/100.png" | prepend: site.baseurl }})]({{ "/images/08-blazing-fast/100.png" | prepend: site.baseurl }}){:target="\_blank"}

-Isn't this a beautiful sight.
+Isn't this a beautiful sight üòç.

 This screenshot is from the [Lighthouse](https://developers.google.com/web/tools/lighthouse/){:target="\_blank"}{:rel="noopener"} audit result for my webpage.
 Lighthouse is an amazing tool for _quickly_ auditing the performance of a website.
 It may give you useful hints when trying to find the performance bottlenecks in loading a webpage.
 However, the results are not absolute and they should be taken with a grain of salt.
-But, I think everyone agrees seeing 4 times `100/100` feels good.
+Yet, I think everyone agrees seeing a score of 4 times `100/100` feels good.
 And, as the most important measurement of performance, my site _feels_ fast to use even on mobile devices and slower connections.

 ## How Browsers Render Webpages